Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 ## Learn more

-- Learn how [Microsoft.Identity.Web](../../Microsoft.Identity.Web) works, in particular hooks-up to the ASP.NET Core ODIC events
+- Learn how [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki) works, in particular hooks-up to the ASP.NET Core OIDC events

 ## Community Help and Support